infoatgodreams/GoDreams-Repository/Roll Ups/Caregiving/Caregiving.md

 - individuals with a history of early institutional care showed more academic difficulties and deficits in social skills, such as maintaining trustful interpersonal relationships (Frank, Klass, Earls, &amp; Eisenberg, 1996; Merz, McCall, &amp; Wright, 2013).
 - child maltreatment has been related to epigenetic changes in the stress response axis (Hecker, Radtke, Hermenau, Papassotiropoulos, &amp; Elbert, 2016; McGowan et al., 2009)
 - Usually, the child care institutions are able to offer basic provisions of food and shelter, but they lack adequate means to offer sensitive, child-oriented care, possibly leading to the emotional and physical neglect of many children (Oliveira et al., 2012; Vashchenko et al., 2010)
-- the reported worldwide rates of violence against children in institutional care were 6 times higher than those of children living in family-based foster care of interventions to improve care practices in institutions, the paper described the major negative effects of poor caregiving:
+- the reported worldwide rates of violence against children in institutional care were 6 times higher than those of children living in family-based foster care of interventions to improve care practices in institutions, the paper described the major negative effects of poor caregiving
+- In a review paper on the impact of institutionalization on children, -
+	- indiscriminate friendliness as behavior that is affectionate and friendly toward all adults (including strangers) without the fear or caution that is typical  in young children.
+In these cases the children’s behavior toward a stranger cannot be discriminated from their behavior toward their primary caregivers.
+	- found that indiscriminate friendliness was still present in adolescents who had been institutionalized as children but who were later fostered to unstable foster care placements.
+	- Researchers have  consistently found associations between orphanage children’s indiscriminate friendliness  and their behavior problems
+	- Chisholm (1998) has suggested that indiscriminate friendliness may serve an adaptive function in the context of the orphanage environment where emotional  resources are extremely limited.
+		- Amid the passivity of the orphanage an indiscriminately friendly child may receive what little attention caregivers have to offer.

 ## Positive effects of good-quality care
 - [^4]Structural interventions and caregiver trainings contribute to an improvement in children's living conditions in institutional care